jameslnewell/react-render-image/README.md

 #### children

-A `function` called to render a `ReactNode` when the image is loading, loaded or errored.
+The `function` called to render something when the image is loading, loaded or errored.

 **Parameters:**